 Celebrating 60 Years Protecting the Nature of Maine

-This year, 2019, marks the 60th anniversary of the founding of the Natural Resources Council of Maine (NRCM).
+The year 2019 marked the 60th anniversary of the founding of the Natural Resources Council of Maine (NRCM).
 How fortunate we are that those who went before us cared enough to create such an important organization.
-Our 60th anniversary is a great reminder that we must ensure strong environmental protections for those who will come after us.
+Our 60th anniversary was a great reminder that we must ensure strong environmental protections for those who will come after us.